 Usually, Google shows paid ads at the top of the search results, before showing the organic results.

-That means that your Google Ad will appear first, even before those businesses with a top SEO ranking.
+That means that your Google Ads will appear first, even before those businesses with a top SEO ranking.

 This is a great advantage.
-Overall, the higher you rank on search results, the more likely your business will be clicked.
+Overall, the higher you rank on search results, the more likely your business is to receive clicks.
 However, you need to keep in mind some people skip over the ads.
 That's okay, there is still a benefit.